soumilrudrachakraborty-ctrl/coding-project/README.md

     *   Right-click a tab for a context menu with options including "Close others," "Close all," and Rename (which renames the file in the explorer as well).
     *   An asterisk (`*`) indicates unsaved changes.
     *   Warnings appear when attempting to close a tab with unsaved changes.
     *   **Pin tabs** by right-clicking and selecting Pin — pinned tabs show a coloured top border and stay anchored to the left.
+Pinned tabs cannot close.
+To close, unpin the tab first.
     *   Use `Ctrl+Tab` / `Ctrl+Shift+Tab` to cycle between open tabs.
 *   **Local Search & Replace**: Press `Ctrl+F` (Find) or `Ctrl+H` (Replace) to open the floating widget in the top-right of the editor.
     *   Click the **Aa** button (or press `Alt+C` while the widget is open) to toggle **case-sensitive** matching.